Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 6pm – 10 pm

 - Da Lat’s night market takes place every evening in the city center on Nguyen Thi Minh Khai Street, just off the west end of Xuan Huong Lake.
-The main square (technically a circle) serves as a main trading hub, the morning produce trade running from 2 am to 9 am, and kicking off again in the evening around 6 pm when clothing vendors and food vendors come out for the lively night market and close up around 10 pm.
+The main square (technically a circle) serves as a main trading hub, the morning produce trade running from 2 am to 9 am, and kicking off again in the evening around 6 pm when clothing and food vendors come out for the lively night market, closing up shops around 10 pm.

 - Clothing Market under the Colline Hotel (Cho Da Lat Market)

-- The Colline Hotel in Da Lat sits on top of the expansive Cho Da Lat Market that houses floor after floor of new and second-hand apparel and footwear.
-The variety and sheer volume of product was staggering and I walked, mouth agape, at everything that was on offer.
-Incredible, one-of-a-kind pieces could be sourced here with the appropriate time!
+- The Colline Hotel in Da Lat sits on top of the expansive Cho Da Lat Market that houses floor after floor of new and second-hand apparel, footwear and accessories.
+The variety and sheer volume of product is staggering.
+I walked stunned at the magnitude of everything that was on offer.
+Incredible, one-of-a-kind pieces and hidden gems can be sourced here if given enough time.

 - Address: Đường Nguyễn Thị Minh Khai, Phường 1, Đà Lạt, Lâm Đồng 02633, Vietnam